Covering theory, (mono)morphism categories and stable Auslander algebras: Introduction

-As an important application of the above theorem we prove that the stable Auslander algebra of a representation-finite selfinjective algebra $\La$ is of finite representation type if and only if $\La$ is of Dynkin type $\mathbb{A}_{n}$ with $n\leqslant 4$.
-For more details, see Section \ref{Section 7}.\\ The paper is organized as follows.
+The paper is organized as follows.
 Section \ref{Perliminary} contains an overview of the necessary background on Galois coverings of locally bounded $k$-categories and the associated pull-up and push-down functors.
 Section \ref{Subsection 3.1} is devoted to prove that the functors $\rm{H}\rm{F}_{\la}$ and $\CS \rm{F}_{\la}$ are $G$-precovering, in the sense of \cite{BL}.
 We begin Section \ref{Subsection 3.2} by recalling the definition of the functor $\Phi:\CF(\mmod\CA )\rt \CF(\mmod \CB)$ introduced in \cite{P}.
 Then the relationship between our functors $\rm{H}\rm{F}_{\la}$ and $\CS \rm{F}_{\la}$ and $\Phi$ will be investigated.
 Section \ref{Section 5} is the core of our paper where we will prove that the aforementioned functors preserve the almost split sequences.
+For the proof, the auxiliary functor $\Phi$ is vital.
 Sections \ref{Section 6} and \ref{Section 7} are devoted to prove Theorem \ref{Theorem 1.1} and its interesting application, respectively.
+We mention that Section \ref{Section 6} is indeed a direct consequence of our results in Section \ref{Section 5}, however for the convenience of the reader we will provide the necessary known backgrounds.